End of US highway 421 |

 |

-*US 421 ended in Cumberland Gap according to AASHO, and this was shown on many maps, including Virginia's official state highway maps.
-However, VDOT did not make their own maps, and they never signposted US 421 west of Bristol until 1951, which means US 421 was never signed anywhere between Stickleyville and Cumberland Gap.
+*US 421 ended in Cumberland Gap for many years according to AASHO, and this was shown on many maps, including Virginia's official state highway maps.
+However, VDOT did not make their own maps, and they did not signpost US 421 west of Bristol until 1949, and never anywhere at all between Stickleyville and Cumberland Gap.

 Mileage: in 1989 AASHTO listed a figure of 950 miles for US 421... however, that included the mileage of US 421's associated business routes.
 According to the state subtotals on AASHTO's 1989 spreadsheet, mainline US 421's actual end-to-end total at the time was 941 miles.
 That is reasonably close to our own 2020 measurement, which yielded 949.3 miles (reroutings and realignments likely explain the difference).